akd99X/HydrogenWebsite/README.md

 # Hydrogen Fuel Cell Calculator

-A web application developed by me to calculate hydrogen-to-power conversions, task-based hydrogen needs, and compare the CO₂ emissions and costs of different hydrogen production methods.
+A web application developed to calculate hydrogen-to-power conversions, task-based hydrogen needs, and compare the CO₂ emissions and costs of different hydrogen production methods.

 ---